A+ Chimney Services is operated by off duty firefighters and family owned.

 Our chimney technicians are certified through Chimney Safety Institute of America.

 We offer sales, service, installation, and repair.
 It is a good idea to have your Dryer Vent cleaned at the same time as your chimney.
-Our company is one of the few companies in Missouri to have a Certified Dryer Exhaust Technician and Gas Specialist.

 We help keep you and your family safe from a potential flue fire, which can cause a house fire.